paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

   }
 {% endhighlight %}

+Which now fails with no matches:

 {% highlight bash %}
 androidx.test.espresso.NoMatchingViewException: No views in hierarchy found matching: view.getContentDescription() is "web_view_home"
 {% endhighlight %}

-Now we can shift over to the implmentation in `SessionNavHostFragment.kt`
+If you review the view hierarchy in the `AmbiguousViewMatcherError` above, you'll notice that we haven't actually added a `contentDescription` yet.
+This is the only production code change required on the Android side.
+We make it in `SessionNavHostFragment.kt`.

-since we are already setting the tag in `onCreate` with `sessionName = "tab_$tag"`

-we can use the tag to set our `contentDescription` with a new override on `onCreateWebView`
+since we are already setting the tag in `onCreate` with `sessionName = "tab_$tag"`, we can use that tag to set our `contentDescription` with a new override on `onCreateWebView`

 {% highlight kotlin %}
   override fun onCreateWebView(context: Context): TurboWebView {